top of page

 back to the top

-history We like the standpoint that there is nothing like history, there are only histories of the South Asian region.
+history We like the standpoint that there is nothing like history, there are histories.
 In this, the idea of a “pre-history” comes from a particular literate-in-a-condescending-way position.
 It implies there was no history before the settled civilisations we know about today and we don’t have to worry about it.
 We appreciate there is “a deep history of humanity” that has implications for the way we live and understand the world today, and for our relationship with our ecological surroundings.

 back to the top